Pennywise: Analysis

 Hannah Lina Schneeberger and Maria Wiegel from the University of Cologne argue that although Stephen King never cited John Wayne Gacy as an influence for Pennywise, that the two of them reflect the 1980s American ethos.
 They point to the interconnectedness of Pennywise, Gacy, and the white middle-class suburb of Derry as a representation of broader American society.
-Derry is a homogeneous place that represses things which its townspeople see as undesirable using racism and bigotry; hence, according to them, Pennywise reflects the anxieties faced by its victims.
+Derry is a homogeneous place that represses things which its townspeople see as undesirable using racism and bigotry; hence, according to them, Pennywise reflects the anxieties faced by his victims.
 Both Pennywise and Gacy's clown personas present the illusion of a friendly, everyday clown while concealing something far more sinister.
-They argue that Pennywise embodies not just Derry, but each of its neighborhoods and sub-communities.
+Schneeberger and Wiegel argue that Pennywise embodies not just Derry, but each of its neighborhoods and sub-communities.
 On a related note, Giannini believes that Pennywise embodies the fear of stranger danger.
 Pagnoni Berns concludes in his essay that Pennywise feeds from the fears of the people of Derry much like moral panics do throughout history.

 Scholars have also explored deeper themes behind Pennywise's defeat.
 Roy also contends that Pennywise's defeat carries dual meaning; it portrays the Losers as child heroes that challenge the very social norms aimed to protect them, and it marks a turning point in the Losers' transition into adulthood.
 In this view, Pennywise is a coping mechanism to help the Losers find a sense of belonging.
-In It Chapter Two, the Losers confront the creature not with physical weapons but by standing up to It and mocking it, reducing it from a monstrous figure to a withered shell; Pennywise draws strength from fear and imagination, and is therefore weak against those who have overcome their fears.
+In It Chapter Two, the Losers confront the creature not with physical weapons but by standing up to Pennywise and mocking him, reducing him from a monstrous figure to a withered shell; Pennywise draws strength from fear and imagination, and is therefore weak against those who have overcome their fears.